Home Previous Story Next Story

 April 2009

 The speeders did include the usual suspects – BMWs, Mercedes, Porsches, but also many others that seemed to be garden-variety sedans.
-We didn’t have that temptation1 – the 130 kmph that we eventually decided it was safe to drive was an effort to maintain on upgrades.
+Our car1 didn't provide that temptation – the 130 kph that we eventually decided it was safe to drive was an effort to maintain on upgrades.
 Once, on a steeper hill, I tried downshifting to fourth.
 The rpms jumped from 3,000 to 4,000, but I couldn't coax out any more speed.
 I finally found that just flooring it in fifth was the best technique, although I was concerned about how that would affect mileage.

-We soon encountered, too often for comfort, some really weird behavior – someone would gradually appear from behind and lurk about 3' from our rear bumper, seemingly considering their next move for the next several miles.
-They’d finally decide that passing was a good idea, after which they’d swoop in about 3' in front, before eventually pulling away down the road.
+We soon encountered, too often for comfort, some really weird behavior – someone would gradually appear from behind and lurk about three feet from our rear bumper, seemingly considering their next move for the next several miles.
+They’d finally decide that passing was a good idea, after which they’d swoop in about three feet in front, before eventually pulling away down the road.

 Occasionally, we’d see a series of chevrons painted on the road,